Best for Easy Installation

 Plans and Starting Costs

 Users may pay for their Alert1 devices on a monthly, quarterly, or annual basis.
-A 36-month payment option is also available.
-The longer payment period one selects, the lower the monthly cost.
-Alert1 does not require users to sign a long-term contract, so they may cancel their service at any time without paying a penalty.
+A 30-month payment option is also available and includes 6 months of free service, so users who choose this option are covered for 36 months.
+The longer payment periods offer savings of several dollars per month, in some cases making a significant financial impact over the course of the year.
+Alert1 users do not need to sign a long-term contract and may cancel their service at any time without paying a penalty.
 The company also offers a 30-day trial period during which users can return their device for a full refund.

 Alert1 does not charge any device, activation, or installation fees.
-Additionally, free shipping is included with all plans, including the month-to-month option.
+Additionally, free standard shipping is included with all plans, including the month-to-month option.
+Those who want express or overnight shipping will need to pay extra.

 Device Prices and Features